avc0021/Regex-Project/README.md

 `[...]` is a character class allows a specific set of characters.

 ### Greedy Match
-`+`	Match the preceding character or subexpression 1 or more times (as many as possible).
+By default, the quantifer that allows the greedy match is `+`.
+This match will seek preceding characters or subexpressions 1 or more times as many times as possible.

 ## Author

+Adam Castro
 Github: https://github.com/avc0021</br>
 Email: avc0021@gmail.com